 Fresh cut herbs and vegetables are just the best.
 We head out to the supermarket to buy so-called fresh-cut herbs and veggies.
 The reality is that the so-called fresh-cut herbs and vegetables have been already traveling from a farm somewhere along a supply chain of various distribution centers – for days.
 In other words, by the time we buy fresh-cut herbs and vegetables, they are really not fresh cut at all.
 We buy them and keep them stored in our fridges a bit longer.
 By the time we actually cut, cook, and consume them these so-called fresh-cut herbs and vegetables are anything but fresh cut.
-That said, I now ask you again: What do you want to eat?
-Fresh cut herbs and veggies?
+If you want to really eat fresh-cut herbs and veggies read on.

 In this way, you can cut truly enjoy fresh-cut vegetables every time when you actually need or want them.
 Make this healthy choice.
 With Ashley’s re-growing technique you don’t even have to have a garden.
 A simple water glass, water, a growing pot, and a growing medium is all you need.
 This is just one eco-challenge Ashley Renne presents to her audience.

-Ashley takes us through a super simple process of re-growing large scallions right on your window sill.
+Ashley takes us through a super simple process of re-growing large scallions right on your window sill or on your open wood floating shelves.
 It couldn’t be easier.
 So, really there are no reasons not to do it.
 Why not re-use food scraps and let the sun do the rest?

 Here are the four simple steps Ashley presents: